agdenadel/agdenadel.github.io/publications.md

 ## Preprints

+Evaluating the role of pre-training dataset size and diversity on single-cell foundation model performance **A. DenAdel**, M. Hughes, A. Thoutam, A. Gupta, A.W.
+Navia, N. Fusi, S. Raghavan, P.S.
+Winter, A.P.
+Amini, L. Crawford

 A knockoff calibration method to avoid over-clustering in single-cell RNA-sequencing **A. DenAdel**, M.L.
 Ramseier, A.W.
 Navia, A.K.
 Shalek, S. Raghavan, P.S.
 Winter, A.P.
 Amini, L. Crawford